secretstartups/handbook/business-technology/index.html.md

 The [Demo Systems](/handbook/customer-success/demo-systems/) provide an always-on shared sandbox environment for demo and experimental use cases that aren't intended for or supported on GitLab.com and don't need dedicated infrastructure to be provisioned for your use case.

-The [GitLab Sandbox Cloud](/handbook/infrastructure-standards/realms/sandbox/), powered by [HackyStack](https://gitlab.com/gitlab-com/business-technology/engineering/tools/hackystack), automates the provisioning of AWS acccounts, AWS IAM users, GCP projects, and GCP users.
+The [GitLab Sandbox Cloud](/handbook/infrastructure-standards/realms/sandbox/), powered by [HackyStack](https://gitlab.com/gitlab-com/business-technology/engineering/tools/hackystack), automates the provisioning of AWS accounts, AWS IAM users, GCP projects, and GCP users.
 This has allowed us to automate a large portion of our AWS and GCP access requests.

 ## Career Opportunities